AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-record-types.md

     The following are added:

     * The linked record field that will display the records from the linked record type.
-The name of the relationship field is the name you selected in step 6. <!-- ensure this is still accurate-->
+The name of the linked record field is the name you selected in step 6. <!-- ensure this is still accurate-->

-    * The linked record field (or fields) that will display information from the fields of the linked record type, which is named according to this pattern:
+    * The linked field (or fields) that will display information from the fields of the linked record type, which is named according to this pattern:

         `<Name of the original field on the linked record> (from <Name of your linked field>)`